-Start value algorithm 3 gives an \mathbf{x} vector most often very close to the optimum for $\Phi(\mathbf{x})$, and can actually be used to compute the speeds on the different legs on the ship's route.
-Further attempts to improve the reached optimum can be found in Dotzauer, Rosendahl (1995), where a number of optimization routines are applied to the problem.
+Start value algorithm 3 gives an $\mathbf{x}$ vector most often very close to the optimum for $\Phi(\mathbf{x})$ , and can actually be used to compute the speeds on the different legs on the ship's route.
+Further attempts to improve the reached optimum can be found in [1], where a number of optimization routines are applied to the problem.
 The tables with models are approximated with continous functions so the derivatives can be computed analytically.
-Both quasi-Newton and conjugated gradient methods are applied together with a variant of Fletcher's line searching algorithm Fletcher (1987) and also with a golden section search algorithm.
-The combination of quasi-Newton and Fletcher's line searching gives best results, but a general conclusion is that start value algorithm 3 most often give a good enough solution vector, and definitely much faster.
+Both quasi-Newton and conjugated gradient methods are applied together with a variant of Fletcher's line searching algorithm [2] and also with a golden section search algorithm.
+The combination of quasi-Newton and Fletcher's line searching gives best results, but a general conclusion is that start value algorithm 3 most often gives a good enough solution vector, and definitely much faster.
 Therefore, the route planning module uses this algorithm to compute optimal bottom track speed values for each leg in the route plan.
-The optimization is repeated at certain interval and also when new data for current, wind or depth is input during the voyage.

-5.5 Using the Optimized Route
+5.2 Using the Optimized Route